GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2021-10/index.md

 Group)](https://datatracker.ietf.org/doc/agenda-112-pearg/)** and the **[MASQUE (Multiplexed Application Substrate over QUIC Encryption)](https://datatracker.ietf.org/doc/agenda-112-masque/)** working groups.
-These are deep technical discussions on protocol designs—if you have the appropriate expertise and an interest in contributing to these discussions, please consider joining.
+These are deep technical discussions on protocol designs.
+If you have the appropriate expertise and an interest in contributing to these discussions, please consider joining.